 Makes your side hustle or business more profitable

 If you have a side hustle or a small business, tracking your spending can help you to be more profitable.
-Tracking your business expenses helps to control your spending, avoid paying unnecessary taxes, and organizes your business finances better.
+Tracking your business expenses helps control your spending, avoid paying unnecessary taxes, and better organize your business finances.

 Helps you find where to make budget cuts